FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 The dawn of the Atomic Age transformed our world unlike any other epoch in the history of mankind.

-Area 51 is the most popular area of the Nevada Test Site but you'll discover there is so much more within this critically important national site.
+Area 51 is the most popular area of the Nevada Test Site but as you'll see, there is so much more within this critically important national site.

 If a family vacation or family reunion is what you're planning, make sure you check out the sections on The Springs Preserve, Bonnie Springs Ranch, Spring Mountain Ranch and Mt.
 Charleston Recreational Area.
 These four are great choices along with a few more for you to check out.

 If there's future wedding plans, whether yours or someone else's, and an Elvis chapel minister isn't your style, there's some great locations here to look into that can make for a beautiful and unique Las Vegas wedding.

 If you're in town flying solo and needing info for one, check out the Vegas Solo for some great ideas.
 The author does her solo take on a few of the places I feature here.

-What ever plans you've made for your Las Vegas trip, you'll find something within my website that can easily fit into your schedule while visiting.
+What ever plans you've made for your Las Vegas trip, you'll find something within my website that can easily fit your schedule while visiting.

 Welcome to Las Vegas! ... and welcome to Vegas No Neon!